-In fact, I didn’t expect it at all, and it seems to me that I’m not mistaken when I say that a large number of women who are mothers for the first time didn’t expect it either.
+In fact, I didn’t expect it at all, and it seems that I’m not mistaken when I say that a large number of women who are mothers for the first time didn’t expect it either.
 They don’t expect their baby to breastfeed so often.
 And why?

 It’s hard to know why we have these expectations for our babies.
-Maybe because we have little contact with babies in our daily lives, maybe because the experience of motherhood is so intense that you don’t really realize the situation until you experience it in the first person, maybe because depending a lot on the people who accompany you along the path of pregnancy, it is likely that the messages that unfortunately still come to you are the same:
+Maybe because we have little contact with babies in our daily lives, maybe because the experience of motherhood is so intense that you don’t really realize the situation until you experience it in the first person, maybe because depending a lot on the people who accompany you along the path of pregnancy, it is likely that an outdated message such as this unfortunately still persists and reaches you:

 “The baby breastfeeds 10 minutes from each breast every 3 hours”

 Yes, it is very likely that your environment, be it family, friends or even professionals, will launch this message almost daily when you are already in the last trimester of pregnancy.
-But it is also very probable that much of the information that you receive will squeak and you will decide to inform yourself by other means such as bibliography, blogs, magazines, internet and various networks and if you hit the right button you will arrive at the truthful information, which the scientific evidence sustains, that of the WHO and other serious and contrasted organizations and you will read the famous one:
+But it is also very likely that much of the information that you receive will squeak and you will decide to inform yourself by other means such as bibliography, blogs, magazines, internet and various networks, and if you hit the right button you will arrive at the truthful information, which the scientific evidence sustains, that of the WHO and other serious and contrasted organizations and you will read the famous:

 “Breastfeeding is on demand”